 If you’re not one for heading out when the weather turns cold, be honest with yourself.
 You’ll be the one riding in an oversized jacket that flaps when you get up to speed.
 Once you’ve found a jacket to base your decision on, you’ll need to find yourself a flat surface to work from.

-The first measurement that you’ll need to take is the chest.
+• The first measurement that you’ll need to take is the chest.
 Having laid the jacket flat, run the tape across the front roughly one inch below the armholes.
-When measuring, always make sure that the jacket isn’t creased to give yourself an accurate reading.
+For a more accurate reading when measuring, always make sure that the jacket isn’t creased.

-The second measurement to take is the body length.
+• The second to take is the body length.
 For this, you’re searching for something called the ‘Side Neck Point’.
 As you might expect, this is the highest point at the side of the collar.
 Don’t be caught out by where the shoulder seam sits, this is sometimes moved depending on the style.
-Run your measure from the top edge straight down to the hem.
+Run your measure from the top edge of the fabric straight down to the hem.

-The last measurement is the sleeve.
+• The last measurement is the sleeve.
 Again, make sure there aren’t any creases and then run the tape from the shoulder seam to the cuff.
-Once you have these dimensions, share them with the maker of your jacket.
-They should be able to recommend the correct size for you.
+Once you have these dimensions, share them with the maker of your jacket and they should be able to recommend the correct size for you.